penzboti/The-Cycle-Reborn-Settings/docs/features.md

 - custom notifications?
 - custom crates? - probably could do it with twitch drops / insurance returns; dont really need bc of kits
 - editing quarters? - you dont really need it i think
-- editing contracts progress? - would be cool to finish the fortunas favoured one (if i cant get into it any other way) (wait is it even in the game?)